evagabriela/WDI/curriculum/week-01/05-fonts-ems/README.md

 or CSS:
 `@import url('https://fonts.googleapis.com/css?family=Font+Name');`

 Adding though CSS may be more efficient because multiple pages can access the style with one line of code; versus adding through HTML where each page will need the `link`.
 You might also argue adding through HTML is better because the font can load even if the CSS does not.
-Talk to your instructor to see what they prefer for best practices.
+Talk to your instructor to see what they prefer as a best practice.

 ### How else can we add Web Fonts?
-Yes!
 You can use the `@font-face` property to add a relative or absolute font path:

 ```css
 @font-face {